There exists a magical baking trick that is guaranteed to make any morning a million times better: learn how to make a crumb cake at home.

 Spoon the batter into the well-greased pan and smooth with a flat rubber spatula.

-Grab a handful of the crumbs and break on top of the spreaded cake.
+Grab a handful of the crumbs and break on top of the cake batter.
 Continue, making crumbs of your desired sizes all across the surface of the cake.
 You need to cover all of the surface with crumbs, or the cake may bubble over the crumb mixture.
 Gently pat the crumbs into the batter with your hand or a wooden spoon, but don't press too hard.

 Bake in the preheated oven for 30 minutes, or until the cake is golden brown on top and begins to shrink from the sides of the pan.
 Remove from the oven and place the pan on a wire rack to cool.
 If desired, dust the top with confectioners' sugar.
 Once cool or just lightly warm, slice into squares (or slabs, depending on your mood and appetite).